YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 3. (Optional) OpenMP: https://www.openmp.org/

+You can refer to Installation directory for these library.

+We use MKL as basic matrix library for high performance and test our code on Ubuntu Linux.

 Intel Math Kernel Library (Intel MKL) is a library which is hand-optimized specifically for Intel processors.
 Core math functions include BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, and vector math.

-We use MKL as basic matrix library for high performance and test our code on Ubuntu Linux.

 <!--
 3. cmake version 3.12 or greater: https://cmake.org/

 4. Fastest Fourier Transform in the West (FFTW): http://www.fftw.org/
 -->
 [//]: # (This may be the most platform independent comment)

 </details>

 ## User guide
 In TensorLet, all third order tensors are objects of the Tensor3D template class.

 <details>
 <summary> CANDECOMP/PARAFAC decomposition </summary>